tendermint/tendermint/docs/architecture/adr-016-protocol-versions.md

 - Will change gradually as reactors evolve to improve performance and support new features - eg proposed new message types BatchTx in the mempool and HasBlockPart in the consensus
 - It's easy to determine the version of a peer from its first serialized message/s
 - New versions must be compatible with at least one old version to allow gradual upgrades
+- We need the peer/reactor protocols to take the versions of peers into account when sending messages so that we don't send messages that the peer won't understand or won't expect.

 #### AppVersion

 - The ABCI state machine itself.
 - Tendermint needs to know the version of the application to ensure that AppHash and Results are calculated in the same manner across the entire network.

-In addition, the block version is the parent of two further sub versions: RPCVersion and ABCIVersion.
-These hold the same relationship
+In addition, the block version is the parent of two further sub versions: *RPCVersion* and *ABCIVersion*.
+These are denoted using semantic versioning.
+Changing the block protocol will require a new major release for each of these versions as the data structures they serve have changed, however major and minor releases wouldn't necessarily mean a block protocol change.

-All of these versions may change over the life of a blockchain, and we need to be able to help new nodes sync up across version changes.
-This means we must be willing to connect to peers with older version.

 #### RPCVersion

-- All RPC endpoints and their respective requests and responses.
-- Backwards compatibility should be upheld between minor software versions. i.e. we only add new endpoints for a minor software release 1.2 → 1.3 but can remove deprecated endpoints in a major release (1.5 → 2.0)
-- In the case of an introduction of a new interface with external users (i.e gRPC), this would also fall under the RPCVersion.
+This covers all RPC endpoints and their respective requests and responses.
+In the case of an introduction of a new interface with external users (i.e gRPC), this would also fall under the RPCVersion.
+Minor changes could be adding new endpoints or adding fields so long as these fields would not affect verification.

-Each of BlockVersion, AppVersion, P2PVersion, and RPCVersion is a monotonically increasing uint64.
+#### ABCIVersion

+Refers to the entire ABCI Library and predominantly the application interface.
+Similarly with RPCVersion, minor changes could be adding fields (so long as they are optional and not connected with )

+### Where are versions located and how are they updated

-To use these versions, we need to update the block Header, the p2p NodeInfo, and the ABCI and the RPC's ResultStatus.
+To use these versions, we need to update the block Header, the p2p NodeInfo, the ABCI and add an RPC endpoint.

-### Header
+#### Header

 Block Header should include a `Version` struct as its first field like: